Is hemp cultivation legal in the UK?

 Let's hope that the UK Home Office remains open to the idea of a thriving UK hemp industry and removes the burdensome restrictions on growing and harvesting.
 This could lead to an exciting future for both farmers, patients, and consumers alike.

-The UK may have had a rocky relationship with hemp in the past, but it certainly appears that things are beginning to look up.
+The UK may have had a rocky relationship with hemp in the past, but things are beginning to look up.
 Although the restrictions that are currently in place hinder the industry's progress, hemp is here, and unlike the prohibition days that started a century or so ago, it is here to stay.
 Hemp is simply too versatile and too important in too many industries to be ignored any longer.
-With the right support, it could become a major player in the UK economy.
+With the right support, and by advancing hemp legislation, it could become a major player in the UK economy.

 If you are considering adding hemp-based products to your current health or wellness routine, Releaf is here to help.
 Don't let the stigma surrounding medical hemp and cannabis prevent you from getting a suitable treatment.
 Releaf provides tailored monthly packages, specialist consultations for medical cannabis, and a unique medical cannabis card for protection, all based on your medical cannabis prescription.